karolpawlak/Testo-Tester/README.md

 ```
 ./mvnw clean spring-boot:run
 ```

-In order to deploy the app in the cloud, the code must be compiled and packaged to a JAR file using Maven wrapper:
+In order to deploy the app in the cloud, the code must be compiled and packaged to a JAR file using Maven wrapper.
+To skip tests during the packaging, add `-DskipTests` flag to compile the tests without running them or `-Dmaven.test.skip` to not compile the tests at all.:
 ```
 ./mvnw clean package
 ```